poorna029/mongodb_documenting/2retrieving.md

 - to filter the documents based on our requirement we have to
 - pass filter object or condition , returns documents if the condition is satisfied
+- it returns in the form of batch of documents i.e.,cursor , a pointer of result set of query to access each document at once preventing memory overload and  improving performance

 ```js
 db.collectionName.find({gender:"male"})